frame-lang/frame_transpiler/docs/source/getting_started/introduction/controller.rst

 The interface methods perform the following functions:

-# Create a FrameEvent and initialize its message and parameters.
+#.
+Create a FrameEvent and initialize its message and parameters
-# Send the event to the state machine.
+#.
+Send the event to the state machine
-# Return the message's return value to the caller
+#.
+Return the message's return value to the caller

 .. code-block::